lsdcapital/helm-bitcoind/README.md

+# Note

+This repo is archived in favour of the bitcoin helm chart in lsdcapital/helm-charts/bitcoind

 # Bitcoin Helm Chart

 By default it has 500gi persistant storage mounted to /data (tested on GKE.
 Please help test on others)